modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-doodles-manager-with-help-of-migxdb.md

 _old_uri: "revo/migxdb/migxdb.tutorials/migxdb.create-doodles-manager-with-help-of-migxdb"
 ---

-# Creating a doodles-manager with help of MIGXdb

  In this Tutorial we will learn how to create a doodles-manager with help of MIGXdb.

  The result at the end will be the same as its done here, but without doing one line of coding: [Developing an Extra in MODX Revolution](case-studies-and-tutorials/developing-an-extra-in-modx-revolution "Developing an Extra in MODX Revolution")